base2Services/shelvery-aws-backups/README.md

 - RDS Clusters
 - Redshift Clusters (limited support)

-Basic functionality includes
+##The Shelvery strategy

-Shelvery tries to make distinction in space of aws backup tools by *unifying backup and retention periods logic* within single class called `ShelveryEngine` - `shelvery/engine.py`.
-It differentiates itself from tooling that only allows linear retention periods (e.g. 28days), whereas shelvery enables father-son-grandson backup strategy, effectively enabling it's users to "keep last 7 daily backups, but also last 12 monthly backups, created on 1st of each month" Supported levels of retention are - daily, weekly (created on Sundays), monthly (created 1st of each month), and yearly backups (created on 1st of January).
+Shelvery makes a distinction in the space of aws backup tools by *unifying backup and retention periods logic* within single class called `ShelveryEngine` - `shelvery/engine.py`.
+It differentiates itself from tooling that only allows linear retention periods (e.g. 28days).
+Shelvery enables father-son-grandson backup strategies, effectively enabling administrators to "keep the last 7 daily backups, but also the last 12 monthly backups, created on 1st of each month"
+Supported levels of retention are - daily, weekly (created on Sundays), monthly (created 1st of each month), and yearly backups (created on 1st of January).
 A general idea is that the more you walk back in past on the timeline, less dense backups are.

+Shelvery also supports backups across multiple accounts without the need to have implemented Organizations.

 Shelvery *does not* cater for backup restore process.